MoebiusSolutions/cac-agent/README.md

 2. ${user.home}/.moesol/cac-agent/truststore.jks

 There are example files for both of these in the project root directory.
-If you upgrade Java cac-agent should continue to work since the CAC configuration information is stored in your home directory.
+If you upgrade `Java` cac-agent should continue to work since the CAC configuration information is stored in your home directory not not in the `Java` directories.

 # sslVerify=false